F Is for Fuck Up: Plot

 At a bar, Spencer tells a drunk Harry that he convinced the Mayor to allow Harry to stay at Miami Metro.
 Nevertheless, he has been removed from Jimmy Powell's case, and will now work with LaGuerta in Homicide.
-Still upset that he allowed a criminal walk free, Harry drives to Reed's house and aims his pistol at Reed, intending to kill him himself.
+Still upset that he allowed a criminal to walk free, Harry drives to Reed's house and aims his pistol at Reed, intending to kill him himself.
 Before he can pull the trigger, however, he is knocked unconscious by Dexter, who takes him back home, strips him naked and fastens him to a kill table he had set up there.
 He shows he learned from his mistakes and scolds him for almost ruining his life for going after Reed.
 After releasing him, Dexter reiterates that he is the only one who can go after Reed.
 Harry gives Dexter his blessing, telling him to use smelling salts to wake him up earlier.
 The following day, Dexter visits Doris' gravestone, finally coming to understand her decision to send him to a psychiatrist, believing she saw goodness in him.